510: The Painted Hills

 The Kentucky bourbon whiskey Jim Beam was originally made by Jacob Beam; it was named Jim Beam after his great-grandson, who rebuilt the business after Prohibition.

-I’m gonna go see if Miss Kitty’s here.
+I’ll go see if Miss Kitty’s here.

 Kitty Russell, or Miss Kitty, was the saloon owner on the TV series Gunsmoke, which aired from 1955-1975.
 She was played by Amanda Blake.